BayAreaMetro/Spatial-Analysis-Mapping-Projects/Best-Practices-Procedures/Documentation.md

              - If link to github unavailable:
                  - Source: Where the data was accessed and who is responsible for it
                  - Purpose: Why was the data created?
-                 - Methodology: how was this content created?
+                 - Methodology: how was the data created?
          - Summary: A one-line description of the content
          - Acknowledge the source of the content. (ex.
-2015 American Community Survey (ACS); 2012 Federal Highway Administration - Freight Analysis Framework)
+Federal Highway Administration - Freight Analysis Framework, 2012)
+      - Status
+         - Is development complete, for archival reference, continually updated, etcetera
  - Keywords
      - Tags- See: [Content Tagging Strategy](https://mtcdrive.app.box.com/file/198480762097)
  - Extent